-PSYC&100
+PSYC&100 5 Credits 55 hours of lecture

 The scientific study of behavior and mental processes including research methods, psychobiological processes, learning, memory, psychological disorders, psychotherapy, and other topics to be determined by the instructor.
 Prerequisite: COMPASS reading score of 85 or higher, or a cumulative GPA of 2.0 or higher.
 [SE, SS]